 Bob’s friend and fellow BMW dealer selected the Special K as it was fondly called to build his rig around.
 The special BMW pearl white metallic paint, the special BMW Motorsport pinstripes, the matching red seat and even the chrome muffler guard were all cosmetic details added to the K100RS for just one year’s production for the US market.
 Even 30 plus years down the road, before a full bath, let alone a complete detailing, it still turns heads visually every time it’s used or seen.
 The chrome muffler guard is being swapped out for a fresh satin black finish one per Bobs instructions.
 The floorboards may or may not remain and the small inexpensive driving lamps (this was built before almost all current brands of lights were readily available) may be removed as well.
 All else will remain essentially as you see it.

-So here’s what we’ve done so far and plan to do in the very near future as we catch up on some big service jobs while continuing to take regular care of all our customers who simply depend on us for the best maintenance, tires, brakes, batteries, general care and warranty service you can get for a BMW motorcycle in the Mid-Atlantic region, if not well beyond those geographic borders.
+Our customers depend on us for the best maintenance, tires, brakes, batteries, general care and warranty service you can get for a BMW motorcycle in the Mid-Atlantic region, if not well beyond those geographic borders.
+This bike has had the best treatment.
 It arrived with a fresh battery and we’ve already replaced the front brake master cylinder (new BMW part w/2 year warranty) and bled the front and rear brakes, we’ve installed new spark BMW plugs, cleaned the fuel system, replaced the filter, added BMW fuel system cleaner for good measure and done a fast, but thorough once over for general safety.

 Since Bob first saw it, Bob and several other members of the team here have ridden it over 250 miles; it is very sweet in all regards and under all riding conditions and speeds.
 The alignment has been checked and it is spot on, hands-free straight on level surfaces and resistance during turning is as light as a well set-up sidecar rig ever gets.
 If he was not so personally attached to it (too many rides and trips with his son and his father) he might consider selling his 1985 custom K100RS w/EML Tour T body and keep this one instead.